Committee on Renaissance and Early Modern Studies

 In addition to a program of public lectures, conferences, and symposia--designed in collaboration with other departments and programs -- we sponsor the Renaissance and Early Modern Colloquium, a biweekly discussion group organized by advanced graduate students across disciplines.
 We also sponsor panel sessions at the Renaissance Society of America's annual conventions, and we facilitate the use of regional facilities for early modern study, such as the Folger Shakespeare Library in Washington.

-A list of undergraduate courses in Renaissance studies may be found on the committee's website.
+A list of undergraduate and graduate courses in Renaissance and Early Modern Studies may be found on the committee's website.